averycrespi/yovec/README.md

 **Q**: Why is there no `filter` function?

 **A**: `filter` would return a vector of variable length.
 Variable-length vectors would require conditionals.

----

-**Q**: Why doesn't Yovec have executables for Windows and Mac OS?

-**A**: Pyinstaller cannot cross-compile executables.
-A Windows executable may be added soon.

 ## License